wix/Detox/CONTRIBUTING.md

 lerna run test
 ```

-Detox JS code is 100% test covered and is set to break the build if covrage gets below, make sure you run unit tests locally before pushing using `lerna run test`
+Detox JS code is 100% test covered and is set to break the build if coverage gets below, so make sure you run unit tests (`lerna run test`) locally before pushing.

-Alternativley, to JS-only tests, in `detox/detox` directory, run:
+Alternatively, to run only the JS tests, run the following from the `detox/detox` directory:

 ```sh
 npm run unit